Back to work Coach — Case Study Fintech · Mobile App

 Step indicators, status ETA, and a confirmation screen

-Kept the step indicators, application status and ETA, and introduced a confirmation screen.
+Kept the step indicators and application status, and introduced a confirmation screen before final submission.

 // Insight 03 — Decision Support

-Users Need Better Tools to Help Them Make Informed Card Choices
+Users Need Better Tools to Make Informed Card Choices

-The participant feels more confident when they can compare card offers and understand approval odds.
+The participant feels more confident when they can compare card offers and understand approval odds before applying.

 // Answer